gaehlerm/SoftwareEngineering/README.md

 # 33. Tools

 There is a fair amount of software that is supposed to help you writing more or better software.
-Here is a short list of the most important tools or products I worked with so far:
+Here is a short list of the most important classes of tools I worked with so far:

-Version control software, Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, pip (python), build tools, docstring, docker and possibly many more.
+Version control software (VCS), Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, pip (python), build tools, docstring, docker and possibly many more.

 I have to admit that the list is pretty scrambled.
 We have some specific software products but also software types.
 This is because for some problems almost all software companies use the same product while for other tasks you can choose between a broad range of products.
 In most cases it is best to use what your work colleagues use as well.
 Then they can help you out if you are stuck somewhere.

 ## Version control software

 Git is certainly the very first program to mention here.
 Git is everywhere.
-It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs.
-It is clearly superior to most older version control software and there is no reason to learn anything else.
+It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs or licencins issues // citation wikepedia?.
+Git is clearly superior to most other version control software and there is no reason to learn anything else.
+Git is a de facto industry standard.

 The original Git software is a console application but there is also proprietary software with a GUI.

 I recommend learning the classic (command line) git.
 Start learning it as soon as possible.
 Every programmer has to be able to work with it.
 The only difference between companies is the way how they use git exactly.